 6.3.
-Number field enumeration
+Number and function field enumeration

-Participants: Karim Belabas, Henri Cohen, Anna Morra.
+Participants: Karim Belabas, Henri Cohen, Anna Morra, Pieter Rozenhart.

-In joint work with Étienne Fouvry (Orsay), K. Belabas has proved a new case of Malle's conjecture, a strong effective form of the inverse Galois problem [22].
-They have given an asymptotic enumeration of Galois sextic fields with group $S_3$ , ordered by discriminant, using classical Davenport-Heilbronn theory in a novel way.
+In joint work with É. Fouvry (Orsay), K. Belabas has proved a new case of Malle's conjecture, a strong effective form of the inverse Galois problem [14].
+They have given an asymptotic enumeration of Galois sextic fields with group S_3 , ordered by discriminant, using classical Davenport-Heilbronn theory in a novel way.
 The same result was independently obtained by Bhargava and Wood using a different method.
-The article [22] will appear in International Journal of Number Theory.